gi-no/blog_mean_stack/article2.md

 #### Edit client-side controller

-Add a query parameter to server-API requests.
-Add "query" to controller function, and add the query to $http.get() argument.
+Add a query parameter to the server-API request.
+Add "query" to the controller function, and add the "query" to "$http.get()" argument.

 client/app/main/main.controller.js: